webpack-contrib/mini-css-extract-plugin/.github/CONTRIBUTING.md

 ## Contributor License Agreement

-When submitting your contribution, a CLA (Contributor License Agreement) bot will come by to verify that you signed the [CLA](https://easycla.lfx.linuxfoundation.org/#/?version=2).
+When submitting your contribution, a CLA (Contributor License Agreement) bot will verify whether you have signed the [CLA](https://easycla.lfx.linuxfoundation.org/#/?version=2).
 If it is your first time, it will link you to the right place to sign it.
-However, if you have committed your contributions using an email that is not the same as your email used on GitHub, the CLA bot can't accept your contribution.
+However, if the email used in your commits doesn’t match the email associated with your GitHub account, the CLA bot won’t accept your contribution.

-Run `git config user.email` to see your Git email, and verify it with [your GitHub email](https://github.com/settings/emails).
+Run `Git config user.email` to see your Git email, and verify it with [your GitHub email](https://github.com/settings/emails).

 ## Thanks